Skip Navigation

 1. Go to WPML Translation Management.

-Adding new glossary entry in WPML
+Adding a new glossary entry in WPML

 Bulk Importing Glossary Terms Using CSV Files